crantila/zhen/README.md

 What?
 -----

-It's a Chinese-English translating dictionary that I'm writing for the ["10k Apart" competition](https://a-k-apart.com/).
-I don't expect to win---my visual design skills aren't that good---but the goal is to learn how to build a web app without any front-end frameworks while also building something that I want to use.
+*Zhen* is a Chinese-English translating dictionary.
+It's (going to be) a progressive web app that's as simple as possible, using no front-end frameworks.
+I'm writing *Zhen* so that:

+- I can use it.
+- I will learn some basic SQL skills.
+- I will learn how to write a web app without frameworks.

+I was originally going to enter *Zhen* into the "10k Apart" competition (where the core experience needs a page size less than 10KB) but it was taking too long to figure out how to deploy onto Microsoft's Azure platform, as required by the contest.
+And you'll notice that "learn MS Azure" is not on my list of reasons to write *Zhen*.
+So I decided not to bother.

 Setup for Development